-Policy No. and Summary Screening Category Screening Outcome UDA b) Investigate the possibility of providing coach parking within the Plan Area.
-Chapter 8 - Built Heritage - Built Heritage Conservation BEP1 Maintain, conserve and protect the architectural quality, character and scale of Castlebar B - Policy listing general criteria for testing the acceptability/sustainability of proposals D - General plan-wide environmental protection/ site safeguarding/ threshold polices K - Policy or proposal not likely to have a significant effect either alone or in combination Out BEP2 Encourage high quality and well-designed buildings, structures, public spaces and streets and support and promote healthy placemaking and quality of life.
-B - Policy listing general criteria for testing the acceptability/sustainability of proposals D - General plan-wide environmental protection/ site safeguarding/ threshold polices K - Policy or proposal not likely to have a significant effect either alone or in combination Out BEP3 Protect the town centre by ensuring all new developments are compatible with the existing character and visual amenity of Castlebar.
-G - Policy or proposal that could not have any conceivable effect on a European site.K - Policy or proposal not likely to have a significant effect either alone or in combination.
-Out BEP4 Encourage residential uses on the upper floors of town centre commercial properties, where appropriate, and to encourage the retention of residential use except where an alternative use has been established, to maintain and enhance the overall vitality of the town centre area.
-A - General statement of policy/general aspiration B - Policy listing general criteria for testing the acceptability/sustainability of proposals K - Policy or proposal not likely to have a significant effect either alone or in combination Out BEP5 Have regard to Mayo Shopfronts Design Guide for shopfronts and signs and to encourage the use of traditional shopfront designs and materials and signs.
-B - Policy listing general criteria for testing the acceptability/sustainability of proposals D - General plan-wide environmental protection/ site safeguarding/ threshold polices K - Policy or proposal not likely to have a significant effect either alone or in combination Out Built Heritage Conservation Objectives BEO1 Prohibit the use of plastic and neon lit shop signs within the town core and at other locations where the planning authority deem them unsuitable.
-B - Policy listing general criteria for testing the acceptability/sustainability of proposals D - General plan-wide environmental protection/ site safeguarding/ threshold polices K - Policy or proposal not likely to have a significant effect either alone or in combination Out Architectural Heritage and Record of Protected Structures Policy BEP6 Encourage the rehabilitation, renovation, climate-proofing and re-use of existing protected structures and vernacular buildings within the plan area, where appropriate, over the demolition of same and new-build on-site A - General statement of policy/general aspiration K - Policy or proposal not likely to have a significant effect either alone or in combination Out Architectural Heritage and Record of Protected Structures Objectives
+Policy No. and Summary Screening Category Screening Outcome

+Provision of transport demand management measures

+Car Parking Objectives

+MTO10

+Explore the feasibility of and provide 'Park and Stride' facilities and Mobility Hubs at appropriate locations in the town, in accordance with the recommendations of the Castlebar LTP (once adopted) and in partnership with the relevant stakeholder.
+A - General statement policy/general aspiration B - Policy listing general criteria for testing the acceptability/sustainability of proposals K - Policy or proposal not likely to have a significant effect either alone or in combination Out

+MTO11

+Facilitate the provision of: B - Policy listing general criteria for testing the acceptability/sustainability of proposals Out

+a) Public car parks in its own role and/or in partnership with third parties, in its control of on-street parking and off-street parking to provide for short term shopping and business parking requirements and for the needs of local residents, rather than long term commuter parking. b) Investigate the possibility of providing coach parking within the Plan K - Policy or proposal not likely to have a significant effect either alone or in combination

+Area.

+Chapter 8 - Built Heritage

+Built Heritage Conservation

+BEP1

+Maintain, conserve and protect the architectural quality, character and scale of Castlebar B - Policy listing general criteria for testing the acceptability/sustainability of proposals D - General plan-wide environmental protection/ site safeguarding/ threshold polices K - Policy or proposal not likely to have a significant effect either alone or in combination Out

+BEP2

+Encourage high quality and well-designed buildings, structures, public spaces and streets and support and promote healthy placemaking and quality of life.
+B - Policy listing general criteria for testing the acceptability/sustainability of proposals D - General plan-wide environmental protection/ site safeguarding/ threshold polices K - Policy or proposal not likely to have a significant effect either alone or in combination Out

+BEP3

+Protect the town centre by ensuring all new developments are compatible with the existing character and visual amenity of Castlebar.
+G - Policy or proposal that could not have any conceivable effect on a European site.
+K - Policy or proposal not likely to have a significant effect either alone or in combination.
+Out

+BEP4

+Encourage residential uses on the upper floors of town centre commercial properties, where appropriate, and to encourage the retention of residential use except where an alternative use has been established, to maintain and enhance the overall vitality of the town centre area.
+A - General statement of policy/general aspiration B - Policy listing general criteria for testing the acceptability/sustainability of proposals K - Policy or proposal not likely to have a significant effect either alone or in combination Out

+BEP5

+Have regard to Mayo Shopfronts Design Guide for shopfronts and signs and to encourage the use of traditional shopfront designs and materials and signs.
+B - Policy listing general criteria for testing the acceptability/sustainability of proposals D - General plan-wide environmental protection/ site safeguarding/ threshold polices K - Policy or proposal not likely to have a significant effect either alone or in combination Out

+Built Heritage Conservation Objectives

+BEO1